lramith/AssurityAssignment/README.md

 * Maven 3.8.x versions

 #### Execute the Test Suite
-1. Fist make sure the project is already built - Run the command `- mvn clean install -DskipTests=true` in terminal.
+1. Fist make sure the project is already built - Run the command `- mvn clean install -DskipTests=true` in terminal.(This might take some time around 2 min to download the dependencies during the fist execution)
 2. Execute the suite using `- mvn clean test -Pbvt -Dsuite=TestSuite` command in terminal.
 3. Or you can run the test from the IDE